co1ncidence/co1ncidence.github.io/mysite/content/posts/some-cool-scripts.md

 ## Upload (0x0):

-Using pastebins was getting tiring and time consuming, so I decided to hop on the 0x0 train with my own script, this one will upload the chosen file to 0x0 using `curl` and then save the output URL to your clipboard, making external hosting extremely fast and easy:
+Written by [vizs](https://github.com/vizs), this one will upload the chosen file to 0x0 using `curl` and then save the output URL to your clipboard, making external hosting extremely fast and easy:

 ```sh
 #!/bin/sh